 Point & other areas as that is where the concentration of

 eateries is at its greatest.

 in hotel restaurants.
 The

 capital of Banjul only has a handful of places.

 The first good reason for eating out locally are that there are

-dozens of good quality restaurants in the tourist
+dozens of good quality restaurants in the tourist resort areas

-Italian dishes.
+dishes.
 Secondly it helps put more of your tourist money back

 into the local economy.